 To Make the Brownies:

-- Preheat the oven to 350 F. Line a 9×13-inch pan with foil, extending the foil up and over the sides, and spray the foil with nonstick cooking spray.
+- Prepare to bake: Preheat the oven to 350 F. Line a 9×13-inch pan with foil, extending the foil up and over the sides, and spray the foil with nonstick cooking spray.

-- Place the finely chopped chocolate in a large saucepan, and gently heat it over low heat, stirring often, until it is nearly melted.
+- Heat chocolate and butter: Place the finely chopped chocolate in a large saucepan, and gently heat it over low heat, stirring often, until it is nearly melted.
 Add the cubed butter and stir it in until the butter is melted.
 Remove the pan from the heat.

-- Add the granulated sugar and stir it into the chocolate—it will become grainy.
+- Add sugar, eggs, and vanilla: Add the granulated sugar and stir it into the chocolate—it will become grainy.
 Add the eggs one at a time, whisking well after each addition.
 Add the vanilla extract, and continue to whisk until the batter loses its grainy texture and becomes smoother and thicker—it will start to clump together and feel thick like chocolate pudding.
 This may take several minutes of whisking, but this process gives the brownies a better final texture.

 To Make the Malted Milk Chocolate Frosting:

-- Place the chopped chocolate in a microwave-safe bowl and melt it in 30-second increments, stirring after every 30 seconds until melted and smooth.
+- Melt chocolate: Place the chopped chocolate in a microwave-safe bowl and melt it in 30-second increments, stirring after every 30 seconds until melted and smooth.
 Set aside to cool to room temperature.

-- Place the remaining ingredients (sugar through salt) in the bowl of a large stand mixer fitted with a paddle attachment.
+- Combine remaining frosting ingredients: Place the remaining ingredients (sugar through salt) in the bowl of a large stand mixer fitted with a paddle attachment.
 Mix on low speed until the sugar is thoroughly moistened, then raise the speed to medium and beat for 1-2 minutes, until light and fluffy.

 To Decorate:

-- If you have time, chill the brownies before cutting them—having the brownies and frosting firm will give you really clean cuts.
+- Chill and serve: If you have time, chill the brownies before cutting them—having the brownies and frosting firm will give you really clean cuts.
 Before serving, top each brownie with a piece of swirled chocolate bark (optional but fun!).
 For the best taste and texture, enjoy these brownies at room temperature.
-They will keep for up to two weeks in a container in the refrigerator.

 Measuring Tips